 Looking for a Kitten or a Breeder?
 Find them with our interactive map by clicking one of the buttons below.

 The GCCF was established as an independent body in 1910, and health and welfare is at the heart of everything we do.
-A principle aim is to encourage Responsible Breeding of pedigree cats, and Responsible Owning of all cats, pedigree or otherwise – that is why we set up the GCCF Breeder Scheme in 2013, to help us achieve that objective.
+A principle aim is to encourage Responsible Breeding of pedigree cats, and Responsible Owning of all cats, pedigree or otherwise – that is why we set up the original GCCF Breeder Scheme in 2013, to help us achieve that objective.

 Breeders who have signed up to the GCCF Breeder Scheme have shown their commitment to the standards required by the scheme’s code of ethics.
 Please note that not all GCCF breeders will have signed up to using the scheme; this does not mean that they are not excellent or reputable breeders.

-Breeder’s premises are currently not inspected as part of the scheme.
 You are advised to make sure you are happy with the environment and way in which the kittens are raised before purchasing.
 The GCCF cannot take responsibility for the health of any kitten purchased using the Breeder Scheme facility.

 When you buy a kitten from a Breeder Scheme breeder you will have the opportunity to tell us what you think of them.
-We will use this information to make sure our breeders are meeting your and your new cat’s needs.
+We will use this information to make sure our breeders are meeting you and your new cat’s needs.